-1 Open Windows Firewall by selecting Start > Control Panel > System and Services > Administrative Tools > Windows Firewall with Advanced Settings.
+1 Open Windows Firewall by selecting Start > Control Panel > System and Security > Administrative Tools > Windows Firewall with Advancer Settings.

-If you are using Windows 8.1, select Start > All apps > Windows System > Control Panel > System and Services > Administrative Tools > Windows Firewall > Advanced Settings.
+If you are using Windows 8.1 or Windows 10, select Start (2) apps > Windows System > Control Panel > System and Security > Administrative Tools (Windows Firewall > Advanced Settings.)

-- 2 In the left-hand pane of the Windows Firewall with Advanced Security window, right-click on Inbound Rules and select New Rule. - 3 In the New Inbound Rule wizard, select the Port option and click [Next]. - 4 Select UDP as the protocol type. - 5 Select the Specific local ports option and type 1434 in the corresponding box. - 6 Click [Next]. - 7 Select the Allow the connection option and click [Next]. - 8 Select the Domain, Public, and Private check boxes then click [Next]. - 9 Type SQL Server Browser Exception in the Name box.
+- 2 In the left-hand pane of the Windows irewall with Advanced Security window, right-click Inbound Rules, and then select New Rule. - 3 In the New Inbound Pule vizard, select the Cort option and click [Next]. - 4 Select UDP as the protectol type - 5 Select the specific local ports of or and type 1434 in the corresponding box. - 6 Click [New1]. - Select the Allow the contection option and click [Next]. - 8 Select the Doppsin, Public, and Private check boxes then click [Next]. - 9 Type Sylvan Browser Exception in the Name box.